Skip to main content

 Boost Act

-During his time in Congress, Congressman Moolenaar has focused on improving the lives of the Michiganders.
-He has introduced legislation to hold the VA accountable to our veterans; to help rural residents get better internet; and to improve the quality-of-care seniors are receiving.
+During his time in Congress, Moolenaar has focused on improving the lives of Michiganders.
+He has introduced legislation to hold the VA accountable to our veterans; to help rural residents get better internet; to improve the care our seniors receive; to stop taxpayer dollars from going to our nation’s adversaries; and to support hardworking Michigan farmers.

 Image